DavidWilliams81/cubiquity/src/application/commands/export/vox_writer/README.md

 ### Avoyd
 [Avoyd](https://www.avoyd.com/) is a powerful voxel editor with a free version available.
 It supports very high resolution volumes (up to 256k voxels on each side) so can easily handle the files output from vox_writer.

-The .vox files need to be imported (rather than just opened) using 'File' -> 'Import' -> 'MagicaVoxel (.vox)'.
+The .vox files can be opened via `File > Open` or `File > Import > MagicaVoxel (.vox)`, or by dragging and dropping a .vox file into Avoyd.
+Further information is available [here](https://www.avoyd.com/avoyd-voxel-editor-documentation.html#ImportVox).

 <p align="center"><a href="https://s3.eu-west-2.amazonaws.com/dpw81.public/vox_writer/avoyd.png"><img src="https://s3.eu-west-2.amazonaws.com/dpw81.public/vox_writer/avoyd.png" alt="MagicaVoxel file imported into Avoyd"></a></p>